 I filled up my water bottles and kept trucking.
 I climbed back up to the ridge and quickly found a nice protected spot near a viewpoint.
 The tentsite was on some grass that looked like it would drain well and surrounded by thick scrub.
 The skeeters immediately noticed my arrival but the viewpoint had a breeze to keep them away, the perfect spot to have my dinner.
 Or so I thought.
 There I found another unsavory neighbor sitting on the rock where I was about to plop down.
 A baby timber rattlesnake proclaimed “tent it is!”

 Earlier I had gone over Rattlesnake mountain without seeing any of its namesake but there were certainly many reports of them being in the area.
 Now here was one 20 feet from where I’d pitched my tent.
 Well, I wasn’t moving and nether was it, so we both agreed to leave each other alone and coexist.
 Timber rattlesnakes are actually listed as endangered in NJ but they seem to be plentiful along the rocks of these ridgelines.
 I liked seeing one but not camping near it.

 I’m so glad I have a tent.
 The paper-thin walls do an amazing job at putting just the needed space between me and everything that crawls, slithers, and buzzes.
 And also rain, which was well on its way judging by the rumblings of thunder.
 As I cooked and ate inside, I thought about the risk of bears of course…another thing the notes speak regularly about in these parts.
-But so far, bears have been a ‘what if’, while rattlesnakes, mosquitoes, ants, centipedes, millipedes, salamanders, toads, frogs, slugs, mice and a myriad of other critters have all been clear and present.
-Out here I just have to deal with what problems are on hand and not worry too much about problems that could be.
-So I sat and waited for the rain…
+But so far, bears had been a ‘what if’, while rattlesnakes, mosquitoes, ants, centipedes, millipedes, salamanders, toads, frogs, slugs, mice and a myriad of other critters have all been clear and present.
+Out here I had to deal with what problems were on hand and not worry too much about problems that could be.
+I sat and waited for the rain…